-There are 6 key projects within the programme, which were originally targeting completion by December 2020, in time for the 36th America’s Cup.
-However, we had to delay them due to COVID-19 lockdown and subsequent restrictions, as well as technical challenges encountered by the Quay Street strengthening works (jet grout piling) the programme timeline has been revised (see below).
+There are 6 key projects in this programme.
+We originally planned to complete them by December 2020, in time for the 36th America’s Cup.
+However, we had to delay them due to COVID-19 lockdowns and restrictions, and technical challenges facing the Quay Street strengthening (jet grout piling) works.
+We completed the programme in July 2021.

 - Galway Street enhancement: late 2019 to November 2020

 - Lower Albert Street bus interchange: late 2019 – December 2020

 - Quay Street strengthening mid-2019 to December 2020